FrancisCrickInstitute/Image-Analysis-Group/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

 > More detailed information on installing Cellpose can be found [here](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) if needed.

+> ⚠️ **BEWARE** – the FIJI wrapper only works for cellpose version 3.0 (and below).
+If you have a newer version, you will have to create a new cellpose environment for FIJI to access an older version of it (see instructions below).

 ## Step 1: Open xterm
 When your GPU OnDemand Desktop session starts, right click and select `xterm` to open a terminal: